 by #).
 In a few seconds, the money is added to the account.

-Another alternative is to use something like the Telestial cell phone, which starts at $20 and can be refilled as wished.
+Another alternative is to use something like a Telestial.com cell phone plan, which starts at $20 and can be refilled as wished.
 Not only can you purchase the plan before you arrive in Thailand, but it works in the neighboring countries in Asia you may wish to visit before, during, and after your teaching gig.
 The phone also allows for texting.
 Once you have accepted a teaching position, using Skype via a laptop is perhaps the best way to go for any international calls.

 Day 4: Computer Work

 Go to an internet cafe with the memory stick that holds your resume.
 Open your resume and add the new phone number of your cell phone to the top.
 Then print twenty copies.
 Cheaper shops charge only 5 Baht per copy (100 Baht equals about $3).

 Store your printed resumes in a thick folder to keep them clean and unwrinkled.

 Next, head to the Ajarn.com website.
 This is the primary internet website for teaching jobs in Thailand.
 Scan the job listings and copy or print out any that sound promising.
 Email a cover letter

 and resume to each job.
 It is better to paste the resume into the body of the email rather than attach it as a file.
 Many people will not open attachments.
 In the cover letter, tell the school that you are currently in Bangkok and are